venkatavellanki/online-movie-ticket-booking/README.md

 ---

+---

-## 📝 License
+## 📄 Disclaimer

-This project is for academic and educational use only.
-Unauthorized reproduction or redistribution is not permitted.
+This software engineering project was created during Semester 4 for the **SEPM (Software Engineering and Project Management)** course.

+It is a simulated application designed to demonstrate software architecture, use cases, and UML diagrams.
+It is **not intended for commercial use or integration into real-world systems**.

+© 2023 **Venkat Aditya Vellanki**.
+All rights reserved.